maunesh/finding-donors-for-charityML/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+This project is completed as a part of Udacity's Machine Learning Engineer Nanodegree program.

+Refer to [finding_donors.ipynb](https://github.com/maunesh/finding-donors-for-charityML/blob/master/finding_donors.ipynb) for the code, data exploration and preprocessing, model evaluation, training/prediction pipeline, process of selecting the best model, parameter tuning, feature extraction and selection and final model evaluation.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: